Manomayitthi – Thailand Mind Power Meditation & Mantra

 5. Once your mind is at ease, and you feel completely at peace, ask a question that needs answering or a problem that needs solving (if you have one).

 Then focus on your breath: your inhales and exhales.
-Begin saying aloud the “Na Ma Pa Tha” prayer (mantra).
+Begin saying mentally to yourself the “Na Ma Pa Tha” prayer (mantra).

 When breathing in, say “Na Ma” (นะ มะ).
 When exhaling, say “Pa Tha” (พะ ธะ).
 Pray comfortably.
 Don’t force it to be too slow or too fast.
 Continue this prayer until your mind gradually tells you to stop.